OpenRockets/web-dev-error-solutions/errors/nextjs/handling-data-transformation-errors-in-a-mern-stack-application/README.md

+# 🐞 Handling Data Transformation Errors in a MERN Stack Application

 This document addresses a common problem encountered when building applications using MongoDB, Express.js, React.js, and Next.js (MERN):  efficiently handling data transformation errors that occur during the fetching and displaying of data from a MongoDB database.
 Specifically, we will focus on scenarios where the data retrieved from the database needs to be restructured or modified before being rendered in the React/Next.js frontend.